 These advancements have markedly improved the ability of GBDTs to better adapt to a time series context.
 Nevertheless, effective modeling of temporal dynamics using GBDTs presents ongoing challenges and remains an active area of research.
 To further progress in this domain, we propose a novel approach that extends tree-based models more naturally to a time series context via the use of Hyper-Trees.
-Unlike conventional tree-based approaches that forecast time series directly, Hyper-Trees generate forecasts through the following unified process: the tree-component learns the parameters of a classical time series model as functions of input features, which the target model then uses to generate the final forecast.
+Unlike conventional tree-based approaches that forecast time series directly, Hyper-Trees generate forecasts through the following jointly trained process: the tree-component learns the parameters of a classical time series model as functions of input features, which the target model then uses to generate the final forecast.
 By reformulating GBDTs into a Hyper-Tree architecture, we combine the effectiveness of GBDTs on tabular data with classical forecasting models, such as ARIMA \citep{Box.2015} or Exponential Smoothing \citep{Holt.2004, Winters.1960}.
-To the best of our knowledge, we are among the first to transfer the concept of hyper-models to GBDTs.
 While our framework is built upon the well-established LightGBM model \citep{Ke.2017}, it can in principle be used with any modern GBDT framework.
 To illustrate how our Hyper-Tree framework differs from and extends conventional time series forecasting, we contrast it with a traditional AR($p$) model in the following using the \texttt{Rossmann Store Sales} dataset, which we analyze in more detail in Section \ref{sec:experiments}.
 Rossmann operates over 3,000 drug stores across 7 European countries, and the task of the competition was to forecast 6 weeks of daily sales for 1,115 stores located in Germany \citep{Knauer.2015}.
 The data is characteristic of the complexity typical in operational time series forecasting \citep{Januschowski.2019}, with a rich set of features beyond basic time series information, including store types, sales campaigns, holiday information, as well as various categorical features.
-Conventional applications of an AR($p$) model would require training a separate model for each store $i=1, \ldots, N$
+Conventional applications of an AR($p$) model would require training a separate, local model for each store $i=1, \ldots, N$